 Like the mark above, the certified Vegan Logo is a registered trademark offered by Vegan Action in the USA, for products that do not contain animal products or byproducts and that have not been tested on animals.
 It’s currently on thousands of products manufactured by over 1000 companies.
 The annual fee starts at $150, with a $100 non-refundable application fee.
 The review takes about 4-6 weeks.

 The Cyprus-based International Biocyclic Vegan Network of associations, private individuals, companies and institutions involved in agriculture, processing, trade and science administer the Biocyclic Vegan Standard.
-Similar to the Vegan Organic certification, it is available worldwide as a global standard for vegan organic farming accredited by IFOAM.
+Similar to Vegan Organic, it is available worldwide as a global standard for vegan organic farming accredited by IFOAM.

 The V-Label trademark has been available for European Union countries since 1996, and is administered by Switzerland-based V-Label GmbH.

 UK’s The Vegetarian Society-approved trademark accreditation involves independent ingredient and production method checking by experts.
 Your ingredient lists and specification sheets are reviewed, and after approval and fee payment, you can display the relevant (vegetarian or vegan) trademark.

 I can’t tell you much about Viva!, administered by Vege in Poland, but if you can read Polish, click on one of the links for more info!

 Choose Cruelty-Free is Australia’s only independent body that caters to cosmetics, personal care and household care items that have not been tested on animals.
 You have to meet their criteria, pay a one-time $100 AUD fee and an annual fee to license the registered trademark, based on your annual sales.